 5 Key Tips for Winning Limited Tort Cases in Pennsylvania

-Tip #1 – Does Your Case Fit the Limited Tort Exemption
+Tip #1 – Determining if Your Case Fits the Limited Tort Exemption

 Sometimes finding a way around an obstacle is your best course of action – in the situation where you have limited tort insurance, if your situation fits one of the listed exceptions your problem goes away and you are now full tort.
 Limited tort auto insurance policies provide: if you are involved in an accident, you can seek recovery for all medical and other out-of-pocket expenses, but not for pain and suffering, unless the injuries suffered fall within one of the exceptions to the limited tort status – which are as follows:

 - The driver who caused the accident was driving a vehicle registered in a different state (like New Jersey or any other State),